lestercbarnsley/SasRMC/README.md

 8. When the simulation is complete, you can find all outputs in the specified `output_folder`

 The `/data` folder contains a file `CoreShell_F20_pol.xlsx` which contains data described in the associated publication, and shows an example for how a simulation for a SANSPol measurement across 3 detector configurations and 2 polarization states can be set out.

+## Advanced Usage

+1. Open a new .py file
+2. Type: `import sas_rmc`
+3. At this point, you are only limited by your own imagination (and my ability to write documentation).
+4. More documentation coming soon...